Learning to accelerate distributed ADMM using graph neural networks: Experiments

 \subsection{Problem setting}

-We present and evaluate our method on two different use-cases of the distributed ADMM algorithm which are inspired by real-world problems.
-More details about the problem generation for the problems can be found in Appendix~\ref{app:problems}.
+We evaluate our method on two different use cases of distributed ADMM that are inspired by real- world problems.
+More details about the problem generation can be found in Appendix~\ref{app:problems}.\looseness=-1

-\paragraph{Network average consensus problem} The first problem we consider is network consensus where all agents have some local information $b_i$ and the goal for the agents is to find the mean of all information across the network \citep{zhang2014lasso}.
-Despite its simplicity, this problem is a classic benchmark that highlights some of the important design choices in distributed optimization.
-The objective function for each agent $i$ in the network can be encoded as:
+\paragraph{Network average consensus problem} The first problem we consider is network consensus where all agents have local information $b_i \in \mathbb{R}^n$ and the goal is to find the mean of all information across the network \citep{zhang2014lasso}.
+Despite its simplicity, this problem is a classic benchmark that highlights important design choices in distributed optimization.
+The objective function for each agent $i$ in the network is $f_i(x_i) = \| x_i - b_i \|^2$.

-\paragraph{Distributed least-squares problem} For the second use-case we consider an application area inspired by machine learning where we want to solve a distributed least squares problem \citep{yang2020distributed}.
-Here, each node has access to only a part of the data given by inputs $B_i$ and corresponding labels $b_i$ and the goal of the agents is to collaboratively find the least-squares solution $x$.\footnote{In the machine learning literature, the data is usually referred to as $(x, y)$ pairs and the parameters of the linear regression model as $\theta$.
-In order to be consistent with the ADMM framework presented above, we use $x$ as the regression parameters and $(B_i, b_i)$ as the data.} Thus, the local objective is:
+\paragraph{Distributed least-squares problem} For the second use-case, we consider the distributed least-squares problem frequently arising in machine learning \citep{yang2020distributed}.
+Each node has access to only $c$ samples of the data given by $B_i \in \mathbb{R}^{c \times n}$ and corresponding labels $b_i \in \mathbb{R}^{c}$.
+The goal is to collaboratively find the least-squares solution with local objective:\footnote{In machine learning, the data is usually referred to as $(x, y)$ pairs and the parameters of the model as $\theta$.
+To be consistent with the ADMM framework above, we use $x\in\mathbb R^n$ as the regression parameters and $(B_i, b_i)$ as the data.} $f_i(x_i) = \| B_i x_i - b_i \|^2$.